palaa159/Docs/3rd Party Software/01-Matlab.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/Matlab/erplab.png?raw=true" width="70%">

 #### Analyzing EEG Data Sets
-To use ERPLAB for analyzing EEG datasets, import your data set as seen in the [Loading OpenBCI Datasets in EEGLAB section](#loading-openbci-datasets-in-eeglab).
+To use ERPLAB for analyzing EEG datasets, import your data set as seen in the [Using EEGLAB Section](#Using EEGLAB).
 After the EEG data is imported into EEGLAB, you can then use ERPLAB functions to analyze your data.
 [Read more on using ERPLAB on their website](http://erpinfo.org/erplab/erplab-documentation/manual_4/)

-## FieldTrip
+### FieldTrip
 From the [FieldTrip hopmepage](http://www.fieldtriptoolbox.org/development/realtime): "The toolbox offers advanced analysis methods of MEG, EEG, and invasive electrophysiological data, such as time-frequency analysis, source reconstruction using dipoles, distributed sources and beamformers and non-parametric statistical testing."

 #### Setup